vmleon/learning-library/analytics-library/sailgp/ml/ml.md

 ![Banner](images/mlbanner.jpg)

 ## Introduction
 In this lab, you will use machine learning to solve a very common challenge in sailing: finding the best direction to sail.
-With the optimal direction, we mean **which angle to the wind the boat must sail** to **obtain the highest boat speed** in our target direction, given a particular wind speed.
+With the optimal direction, we mean **which angle to the wind the boat must sail** to **obtain the highest boat speed** in the target direction, given a particular wind speed.

 You will train a machine learning model that will find the relationship between wind speed, wind angle and boat speed.

-The machine learning takes place in the Autonomous Data Warehouse and Oracle Analytics Cloud will pick up the resulting predictions from the database and visualize them.
+The machine learning that takes place in the Autonomous Data Warehouse and Oracle Analytics Cloud will pick up the resulting predictions from the database and visualize them.

 Estimated Lab Time: 25 minutes